You have no items in your shopping cart.

 “CNBC Select reviews the average net worth by age based on Federal Reserve data.”

 In this graphic, we can see that our income is lower than our net worth.
-That means, we all have net worth that is always higher than our income, but it doesn’t mean that we can live as our net worth.
-We want to be specific.
+To be clear, our net worth is not our income, but it effects of how much money we make for living due to add our assets.
+Net worth is including all the assets that you have and subtracts your debt.
+Somehow, we forgot about our debt.
+We only calculate our assets and income to be in the comfort zone.
+We all have net worth that is always higher than our assets or income, but it doesn’t mean that we can live as our net worth.
+To be specific.
 If we all live as our net worth, we all will be covered with debt.

 Live within your budget.
 For example, if your income is allowing you to have two fancy cars, just buy one, even though you can afford to buy two.
 Why?
 With the extra money you have for the second fancy car, you can invest it to grow or to save for your rainy day.
 Always budget your expenses and don’t use all of your income if you don’t need to.